Jamie Malanowski

 5.9 David A. Graham in The Atlantic: What Trump was offering is entirely legal and absolutely corrupt.
 (Or to borrow a phrase: very legal and very uncool.)
 Thanks to Trump’s bluntness, there can be no hair-splitting about what’s going on here, and that’s good for public understanding.
 Trump asked special interests for an eye-popping fee in exchange explicit favors.
 Trump and the oil companies might argue (dubiously) that their preferred regime would actually be better for consumers, but they are cutting “the people” out of the discussion entirely, subverting democracy.
 The deal is getting done between Trump and the suits, behind closed doors.
 It’s a good reminder that Trump’s claim to being an outsider is a sham.

 5.9 Washington Post: “As Donald Trump sat with some of the country’s top oil executives at his Mar-a-Lago Club last month, one executive complained about how they continued to face burdensome environmental regulations despite spending $400 million to lobby the Biden administration.
 Trump’s response stunned several of the executives : You all are wealthy enough, he said, that you should raise $1 billion to return me to the White House.
 At the dinner, he vowed to immediately reverse dozens of President Biden’s environmental rules and policies and stop new ones from being enacted.
 Giving $1 billion would be a “deal,” Trump said, because of the taxation and regulation they would avoid. . . .
 In recent months, the Biden administration has raced to overturn Trump’s environmental actions and issue new ones before the November election.
-So far, Biden officials have overturned 27 Trump actions affecting the fossil fuel industry and completed at least 24 new actions affecting the sector.
-Despite the oil industry’s complaints about Biden’s policies, the United States is now producing more oil than any country ever has, pumping nearly 13 million barrels per day on average last year.
+So far, Biden officials have overturned 27 Trump actions affecting the fossil fuel industry and completed at least 24 new actions.
+Despite the oil industry’s complaints about Biden’s policies, the U.S. is now producing more oil than any country ever has, pumping nearly 13 million barrels per day on average last year.
 ExxonMobil and Chevron, the largest U.S. energy companies, reported their biggest annual profits in a decade last year.
 Yet oil giants will see an even greater windfall — helped by new offshore drilling, speedier permits and other relaxed regulations — in a second Trump administration.”

 5.8 In a deposition, Robert F. Kennedy Jr. said that in 2010, doctors told him that the severe memory loss and mental fogginess he was experiencing “was caused by a worm that got into my brain and ate a portion of it and then died.”